IBM/ibm-satellite-storage/config-templates/ibm/ess/2.1.0/README.md

 You can use the IBM Spectrum Scale Container Storage Interface (CSI) driver to create persistent storage for stateful applications running in OpenShift clusters.

-The following features are available with IBM Spectrum Scale Container Storage Interface driver:
+The following Spectrum Scale CSI features are supported with IBM Cloud Satellite.

-- **Static provisioning**: Create persistent volumes by using independent filesets.
+- **Static provisioning**: Create persistent volumes by using existing directories and filesets.
 - **Fileset-based dynamic provisioning**: Create fileset-based volumes dynamically.
 - **Remote volumes**: Create volumes on a remotely mounted file system.
 - **Operator deployment**: Deploy, upgrade, and clean up easily by using the IBM Spectrum Scale operator.
 - **Multiple volume access modes** Create volumes with ReadWriteMany (RWX) and ReadWriteOnce (RWO) access modes.

+[IBM Spectrum Scale CSI Driver v2.1.0](https://www.ibm.com/support/knowledgecenter/STXKQY_CSI_SHR/com.ibm.spectrum.scale.csi.v2r10.doc/bl1csi_kc_landing.html) offers additional features that will be incorporated with Cloud Satellite in the future.

 ## Limitations

-**Note**: Do not install the IBM Spectrum Scale management API GUI on Kubernetes nodes that are managed by Satellite.
+Only fileset-based dynamic provisioning is currently supported.

 The Spectrum Scale filesystem mount path must be exactly the same on the owning and primary Spectrum Scale cluster.
 Only one API GUI is required for this configuration.

-Only Independent fileset storage classes are supported at this time.

 ## High Level Architecture